 Plate 17 of Cadres français et etrangers…: ‘Epoque Louis XIV: Cadre en bois sculpté doré; 15.5 x 11.5, vue’

 Plate 17 shows another Louis XIV frame, small and with projecting corners.
 The shallow carved foliate strapwork brings in further motifs – trailing husks and roses-à-tiges, the flowers which spout sprays of oversized stamens; the ground of the main ogee moulding is incised with cross-hatching in the gesso, and the ground of the corners and centres has coarser diapering.
 The frieze is sanded.

 Plate 18 of Cadres français et etrangers…: ‘Epoque Louis XIV: Cadres en bois sculpté doré; I. 81 x 65, t.; II.
 33 x 24.5 vue’

-The small round-arched frame in plate 18 may also have been intended for a sacred painting, because of its format; although by the late 17th and early 18th centuries arched paintings might include allegories and even genre scenes.
-Both this and the larger rectilinear outer frame show an increasingly sophisticated command of strapwork ornament, and, in the latter, an articulation of the different areas of the frame with the use of burnished grounds for the corner and centre cartouches.
+The small round-arched frame in plate 18 is one of a genre created most specifically in this period in France to display a carved crucifix, and reappeared in the art market in this guise in 2011 (the crucifix may or may not be the original belonging to this frame).
+Other versions of the design are taller, and have outset shoulders with a smaller round arch above.
+Both this and the larger rectilinear outer frame in Plate 18 show an increasingly sophisticated command of strapwork ornament, and, in the latter, an articulation of the different areas of the frame with the use of burnished grounds for the corner and centre cartouches.